daman1199/Cloudofthoughts/README.md

 ## ⭐ Popular Posts

 - 🏆 [Deploying a Private AKS Cluster](./engineering-handbook/01-deploying-private-aks/) - Zero Trust Kubernetes with no public endpoints
-- 🚀 [ClickOps to Terraform Series](/engineering-handbook/clickops-to-terraform/) - Learn Infrastructure as Code from scratch
+- 🚀 [ClickOps to Terraform - Part 1](/engineering-handbook/01-terraform-with-azure-cli/) - Learn Infrastructure as Code from scratch
 - 💭 [The Year We Taught Our Knowledge Base to Talk Back](./insights/01-ai-adoption-in-org/) - My personal experience with adopting AI in a Financial Institution
 - 💻 [Azure CLI Reference](./field-notes/01-azure-cli-reference/) - Essential commands for daily infrastructure work